Evgeniy Solozhenkin: Tournament results

 For ChessBase he published the CD "Opposite-Coloured Bishop Endgames".

-His daughter Elizaveta Solozhenkina (born 2003) also is chess master.
+His daughter (and chess student) Elizaveta Solozhenkina (born 2003) is also a chess master.

 Controversies

 Solozhenkin accused Bibisara Assaubayeva on several internet articles of cheating during the World Youth U14 Championship in Uruguay in September 2017.
 The FIDE Ethics Commission suspended Solozhenkin for making unsubstantiated allegations of cheating.
 A group of grandmasters wrote an open letter in support of Solozhenkin.
 Assaubayeva's family sued Solozhenkin for defamatory allegations made in public and in the media that offended Assaubayeva's honor and dignity.
 The Moscow Appellate Court ordered Solozhenkin to apologize, disavow his allegations to the media, delete the defamatory articles, and pay a compensatory sum of 100 thousand rubles.